-Rush Schlimball the EIB Network, the Limbaugh Institute for Advanced Conservative Studies.
+Rush Limbaugh, the EIB Network, the Limbaugh Institute for Advanced Conservative Studies.

-Telephone number 800-282-2882 and the email address, El Rushbow at EIBNet.com.
+Telephone number 800-282-2882 and the email address, lrushbaugh at eibnet.com.

-What I thought was the best speech of the night, Artur Davis, former Democrat, now Republican, used to be in Alabama, lives in Washington, not running for anything yet on the Republican side, but hopefully someday will.
+Okay, we're going to get to the soundbites for what I thought was the best speech of the night, Arthur Davis, former Democrat, now Republican, used to be in Alabama, lives in Washington, not running for anything yet in the Republican side, but hopefully someday will.

 I interviewed him recently for the Limbaugh Letter.

-And he was uh he was fabulous.
+And he was fabulous.

 I've never done that.

-I'm just telling you I always tell you what I really think about things.
+I'm just telling you, I always tell you what I really think about things.

 And I'm never falsely optimistic.